-Bear is a powerful note taking app that helps you to organize your notes by linking them with each other and make a body of work.
+Bear is a powerful note-taking app that helps you to organize your notes by linking them with each other and make a body of work.
 It also allows hashtags to efficiently organize your ideas.
 Bear stores all your notes in portable, plain text.
 The application automatically recognizes and highlights emails and URLs.

-It also features an elegant markup editor, capable of highlighting about two dozen programming languages, means developers can also use it to write down their code.
+It also features an elegant markup editor, capable of highlighting about two dozen programming languages, which means developers can also use it to write down their code.
 A number of good themes are available that you can choose to make your work look pleasant.

 While all the core features of the application are free, you need to subscribe to the paid plan in order to unlock several advanced features.

 Platform: Android, iOS, Chrome OS, Windows, macOS, Blackberry OS